 Health data are facts and statistics that provide insights about the health, development and well-being of populations.
-These include information about health care services, health status, health behaviours, and the context in which people live and work.
+These include information about health care services, health status, health behaviours (e.g. diet, exercise, smoking, alcohol consumption), and the context in which people live and work.

 Health data may be collected through interactions with the healthcare system or providers, such as visiting a family doctor or getting a blood test.
 They may also be gathered through clinical trials, health surveys, patient registries, remote patient monitoring and more.

-The data are stored, processed and administered by provincial and territorial data centres across Canada:
+The data are stored, processed and administered by provincial, territorial and federal data centres across Canada: